There are almost 7,000 languages spoken in the world today, but just six or seven of them are used by most of us.

 Typically, AI developers need an enormous dataset of text sources and written transcripts for AI to understand a language’s spoken form.
 But many Indigenous languages and oral traditions do not have a consistent writing system, so AI for language translation training also involves “listening” as a person talks, studying the acoustic waveforms the sound of their sampled speech makes, and classifying the parts of speech accordingly.
 Waveforms can be words to a computer.

-(Well before AI came onto the scene, renowned Aboriginal scholar and storyteller Louis Bird was making audio recordings of the oral traditions and stories told by tribal Cree elders about traditional legends, teachings and traditions.
-He began recording the stories back in 1965; he led the way in such work and his collection totals more than 340 hours of aboriginal audio recordings.
+(Speaking of which: Well before AI came onto the scene, renowned Aboriginal scholar and storyteller Louis Bird was making audio recordings of the oral traditions and stories told by tribal Cree elders about traditional legends, teachings and traditions.
+Bird began recording the stories back in 1965; he led the way in such work and his collection totals more than 340 hours of aboriginal audio recordings.
 Much of his work found its way online as part of the OurVoices.ca website initiative, but sadly, following a cybersecurity breech at the University of Winnipeg earlier this year, that original resource is gone.
 Other sources and assets are still available, and important work on Indigenous language preservation continues in other venues and with other platforms.)

 For example, a recently-announced project to revolutionize the preservation and revitalization of Indigenous languages using advanced AI technology.